wizardwithcodehazard/IsoArch/README.md

 While this Agentic Pipeline is extremely robust for LLM-based OCR, the ultimate form of this software would move away from LLM raster-guessing entirely.

 If this were deployed at scale, Architecture V2 would involve:
-1.  **Raster-to-Vector:** Using tools like `potrace` to convert the PDF into SVG mathematical line graphs.
+1.  **Raster-to-Vector:** Using tools like `potrace` or OpenCV contour mapping to convert the PDF into SVG mathematical line graphs.
 2.  **Graph Neural Networks (GNN):** Parsing the drawing not as pixels, but as a Graph (Nodes = Fittings, Edges = Pipes).
-This makes routing calculations 100% deterministic.
+This makes routing calculations 100% deterministic and flawless.
-3.  **YOLOv8 Symbol Detection:** Instead of relying on Gemini to draw bounding boxes, a specialized YOLO model trained on ASME symbols would crop the image into quadrants.
+3.  **YOLOv8 Symbol Detection:** Instead of relying on Gemini to draw bounding boxes, a specialized Two-Stage Detection Pipeline using YOLOv8 trained specifically on ASME symbols would crop the image into perfect quadrants.
-4.  **3D Interactivity:** The vectorized Graph would be fed into a WebGL engine (like Manim or Three.js), allowing engineers to click a 3D pipe and dynamically change its NPS, updating the BOM instantly.
+4.  **3D Interactivity:** The vectorized Graph would be fed into a WebGL engine (like Manim or Three.js), allowing engineers to click an interactive 3D pipe and dynamically change its NPS, updating the BOM instantly.

 ---